godotengine/godot-docs/classes/class_lineedit.rst

 Description
 -----------

 LineEdit provides a single-line string editor, used for text fields.

-It features many built-in shortcuts which will always be available: (the Ctrl here maps to Command on macOS)
+It features many built-in shortcuts which will always be available (``Ctrl`` here maps to ``Command`` on macOS):

 - Ctrl + C: Copy